BraneShop/BraneShop.github.io/src/posts/2019-Books.md

    <strong><a href="https://www.goodreads.com/book/show/16878.Arctic_Dreams">Arctic Dreams</a></strong>
    and <strong><a href="https://www.goodreads.com/book/show/15259073-horizon">Horizon</a></strong> by Lopez, Barry

-   <p>I loved this books, and found them incredibly inspiring.
+   <p>I loved these books, and found them incredibly inspiring.
 They both
    convey the idea and importantance of indigenous and local knowledge, and the search for meaning in place.
 Very poetically written.
    </p>